braboj/tutorial-python/README.md

 by Branimir Georgiev [(www.codewithbranko.com)](https://www.codewithbranko.com)

-This tutorial offers a comprehensive set of examples for the Python programming language for junior, intermediate, and advanced programmers.
-It covers everything from the basics of Python syntax to advanced topics like SOLID principles, design patterns, and best practices.
+This tutorial provides over 200 Python programming examples suitable for junior, intermediate, and senior developers.
+It covers topics ranging from basic Python syntax to advanced concepts such as SOLID principles, design patterns, and best practices.

+Each example is designed to be self-contained and easy to understand, allowing you to run and modify the code directly in your IDE.
+The examples are organized into directories based on topics, making it easy to find what you're looking for.

 ## Prerequisites